Mini-ghost/vorms/docs/api/use-field-array.md

 ### remove

-Remove item at the specified position, or remove all when no index provided.
+Remove the item by it index, or remove all when no index is provided.

 - Type `(index?: number) => void`